 Our work in education helps students examine implicit and overt forms of bias and discrimination and as a result, educators often feel a responsibility to provide students with the structure, opportunity and tools to do something about the injustice they see in the world.
 Transforming students’ feelings of anger, sadness and hopelessness into concrete actions that can make the world better is a vital teaching opportunity.
 Voting is one way to get your voice heard but there are a myriad of ways young people can make difference.

 Below are ideas for bringing social activism into the classroom and outside of the school walls.
 These are lifelong skills and attitudes that teach students about citizenship and that there is something you can do when faced with injustice.
 The strategies can be acted upon individually, organized together as a group and young people can join with a larger effort that is taking place locally or nationally.
 The tactics also bring opportunities for students to read, write, research, think critically and talk with each other.

 1. Educate others

 As students learn about an issue they care about, their natural instinct is to share their new knowledge and insight with others.
 Encourage this by providing live and online opportunities for them to teach others, including their classmates, younger students and adults in their lives.
-This can include school assemblies, community forums, teach-ins, peer education programs and social media forums.
+This can include school assemblies, community forums, teach-ins, peer-to-peer programs and social media forums.
 Include opportunities to share the information in interesting ways (written, art, theatre, etc.) and they should also give other students the chance to explore their own thoughts and feelings about the topics.
 Youth who want to know more may be more likely to learn from another young person.

 2. Advocate for legislation